flowstateeng/FlowState-Creator-Nodes/wiki-docs/Nodes.md

 | `image` | `IMAGE` | The image batch. |
 | `latent` | `LATENT` | The latent batch. |

+**Limitations:**
+* Only tested on core Flux models: Dev, Schnell, Krea, Fill, Chroma, Kontext.
+Cannot guarantee compatiblity with versions from other developers such as De-Distilled, etc.

 <br/>

 Video tutorials can be found on YouTube at [🌊 FlowState Creator Suite Playlist](https://www.youtube.com/playlist?list=PLopF-DMGUFkTulZRkSpRmKFcTENKFicws) *(Coming Soon)*